Dr. Hartl appeared on MOI TV to talk about the neurosurgery project in Tanzania

 3. Promising African surgeons are selected for short-term observational fellowships at Weill Cornell Medical College in New York.
 The purpose of this fellowship is to provide motivated surgeons firsthand experience with high-level surgical care.
 The close working relationship also greatly facilitates the communication between the Weill Cornell Medicine team in New York and the MOI surgeons once the surgeon has returned to Tanzania.

-4. Each year we fund one European or North American neurosurgeon to live and work in Tanzania for 12 months; in 2020 we will add a second funded fellowship, this one in ICU care.
+4. Each year we fund one European or North American neurosurgeon to live and work in Tanzania for 12 months; we will soon add a second funded fellowship, this one in ICU care.

 5. Weekly conference calls and Skype conferences are held between the Weill Cornell team and their colleagues at MOI to discuss challenging cases, patient management, and ongoing research.